Table of Contents

 Porphyria Cutanea Tarda

-Porphyria cutanea tarda (PCT) causes painful lesions on the skin stemming from a rare blood disorder.
-People with PCT are often more sensitive to the sun than others, and they may develop the blisters after being in the sun for short periods.
+Porphyria Cutanea Tarda (PCT) causes painful lesions on the skin stemming from a rare blood disorder.
+People with PCT are often more sensitive to the sun than others, and they may develop blisters after being in the sun for short periods.
 Sores can also occur after minor injuries.
 Over time, the skin may become thicker, crusted, or scarred, but some areas may also become thinner and more sensitive to injury.
 If this condition occurs within one year of Agent Orange exposure, you may be eligible for VA benefits.

 Research has shown that veterans with Agent Orange exposure are more likely to be diagnosed with prostate cancer in addition to other cancers linked to the chemical.
 If your prostate cancer requires surgery, you may be eligible for a 100% disability rating, at least until after your surgery.
 Your disability rating may increase once again if other treatments become necessary.

 Respiratory cancers can include cancer of the lungs, bronchus, trachea, and larynx.
 Any of these cancers can result in disability benefits from the VA without the applicant needing to prove their service connection.
 With a proper diagnosis of respiratory cancer in a veteran with Agent Orange exposure, the VA will provide a 100% disability rating as long as the cancer is active and during treatment.
 This means that the veteran will receive the highest compensation that fits their eligibility bracket.